abolfazlshs80/BankReport/README.md

 # BankReport

+General Description
 BankReport is a cross-platform mobile application built with Xamarin, targeting both Android and iOS platforms.
 The solution is organized into separate projects for shared code, Android, and iOS implementations.
+This application receives transaction/balance/account information from various banking sources, processes it, and sends it to users or administrators as scheduled or event-based reports via SMS.
+Purpose: Automate financial reporting in environments where SMS is the best method of notification.

 ## Solution Structure